Your Ultimate Guide to a GLP 1 Companion Supplement

 References

 Aldhaleei, W. A., et al. (2024).
-Glucagon like peptide 1 receptor agonists associated gastrointestinal adverse events: A cross sectional analysis of the National Institutes of Health All of Us cohort.
+Glucagon-like peptide-1 receptor agonist associated gastrointestinal adverse events.
 Pharmaceuticals, 17(2), 199.
 (MDPI)

 Ismaiel, A., et al. (2025).
-Gastrointestinal adverse events associated with GLP 1 RA in non diabetic patients with overweight or obesity: A systematic review and network meta analysis.
+Gastrointestinal adverse events associated with GLP-1 RA in non-diabetic patients with overweight or obesity: A systematic review and network meta-analysis.
 International Journal of Obesity.
 (Nature)

 Jalleh, R. J., et al. (2024).
-Gastrointestinal effects of GLP 1 receptor agonists: Mechanisms, management, and future directions.
+Gastrointestinal effects of GLP-1 receptor agonists: Mechanisms, management, and future directions.
 The Lancet Gastroenterology and Hepatology.
 (ScienceDirect)

 Johnson, B. V. B., et al. (2025).
-Dietary supplement considerations during glucagon like peptide 1 receptor agonist therapy.
+Dietary supplement considerations during glucagon-like peptide-1 receptor agonist therapy.
 Obesity Pillars.
 (PMC)

 This article is for educational purposes only and is not intended as medical advice.
 Dietary supplements are not intended to diagnose, treat, cure, or prevent any disease.
 If you use GLP-1 medication, have a medical condition, experience ongoing symptoms, or are concerned about nutrient intake, speak with your healthcare provider before starting any supplement.